alex/what-happens-when/README.rst

   ``ARP process`` below for the DNS server.
 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.
+* before reaching the DNS server.
+The ARP process involves broadcasting an ARP request on the local network to discover the MAC (Media Access Control) address corresponding to the IP address of the default gateway.
+Once the MAC address is obtained, the network library can send packets to the default gateway, which will forward them to the DNS server for further resolution.

 ARP process